 Students in 7th and 8th grade may enroll in high school credit earning courses approved by the District.
 This enables the student to earn high school credits as well as meeting the junior high school promotional requirements.
 Clay Virtual Academy offers accelerated courses for qualified students that may allow Junior High students to accelerate into High School math, science, computers and business skills and/or foreign language credits.
-Common courses approved by the District for high school credit are: Algebra 1, Geometry, Spanish, Digital Information Technology (The focus of this course is to teach students the "Microsoft Office Suite" software which will prove to be valuable to students whether or not they choose to take business classes in the future.
+Common courses approved by the District for high school credit are: Algebra 1, Geometry, Spanish, Introduction to Information Technology (The focus of this course is to teach students the "Microsoft Office Suite" software which will prove to be valuable to students whether or not they choose to take business classes in the future.
 Students must score a "Level 3" on the 7th grade "Reading FSA" and have taken keyboarding in the 7th grade to be eligible.) and Agricultural Foundations.
 The last two courses will count towards the Fine Arts/Practical Arts graduation requirements and are full-year courses.
 These courses will be offered based on demand and teacher availability.
 Students and parents should check with their assigned school about other credit earning courses.

-Courses requiring an "End-of-Course" (EOC) exam will have state mandated rules attached.
-Students in Junior High must pass the course with a "60" or above in order to receive the credit and be promoted.
-Students will have several opportunities to take the exam in order to receive the passing score.
-Algebra I, Geometry and Civics have an EOC which accounts for 30% of the students' overall grade.
+Courses requiring an "End-of-Course" (EOC) exam will have state mandated rules attached to them.
+Beginning in 2011-12, all students enrolled in Algebra 1 and equivalents are required to pass the EOC in order to receive the full credit for the course.
+Students in Junior High must only pass the course with a "60" or above in order to receive the credit and to be promoted.
+Students will have several opportunities to take the exam in order to receive the passing score and, therefore, the credit.
+As mentioned previously, Civics has an EOC which accounts for 30% of the students' overall grade.